How to Create a Go-To-Market Strategy

 Step 1: Identify Your Target Audience

 An ICP is a character sketch of your ideal customer.
-It includes high-level information like demographics, income, education, and job type as well as more detailed knowledge about this person’s lifestyle, interests, desires, problems, and needs.
+It includes high-level information like demographics, income, education, and job type, as well as more detailed knowledge about this person’s lifestyle, interests, desires, problems, and needs.

 At the highest level, you already know you need to target people who can afford your product and have a need for outsourced home care services.
-However, there are multiple different types of people who fall into this broad audience description.
+However, multiple different types of people fall into this broad audience description.
 Your ICPs will help you sketch these smaller groups in detail, allowing you to divide your customer market into groups of people with similar interests and lifestyles.

 Cleanr’s first ICP might be Workaholic Wendy, a financial analyst who works 60-80 hours a week and has no time or energy to tackle chores when she gets home.
-Its second ICP, Jet-setting James, fits into the same customer market but for completely different reasons: he needs someone to care for his apartment while he’s away and stock his fridge ahead of his return.
+Its second ICP, Jet-setting James, fits into the same customer market but for entirely different reasons: he needs someone to care for his apartment while he’s away and stock his fridge ahead of his return.

 This process of customer segmentation will allow you to hone in on each group within your target market and ensure you’re employing messaging and marketing channels that will reach and resonate with each one.
 Once you’ve finalized your ICPs, revisit them regularly and make necessary adjustments as your ideal customer markets change and evolve.